AICoE/manage-dependencies-tutorial/docs/thoth-aicoe-services.md

   build-stratergy: Source # Allowed values: Source, Dockerfile, Containerfile
   registry: quay.io # Image registry to be used. (default: quay.io)
   registry-org: thoth-station # Organization in Image Registry. (default: thoth-station)
-  registry-project: manage-dependencies-tutorial # project repository in Image Registry (ie, Quay) used to push image.
+  registry-project: manage-dependencies-tutorial # project repository in Image Registry (ie, Quay) used to push image (created in point 3.).
-  registry-secret: thoth-station-thoth-pusher-secret # comes from robot account
+  registry-secret: thoth-station-thoth-pusher-secret # comes from robot account (created in point 2.)
 ```

 For more detailed information on the config file and robot accounts, visit the [AICoE CI documentation](https://github.com/AICoE/aicoe-ci#configuring-build-requirements).